tdwg/dwc/docs/terms/index.md

     <tr class="table-primary"><th colspan="2">ResourceRelationship <span class="badge bg-primary float-end">Class</span></th></tr>
     <tr><td>Identifier</td><td><a href="http://rs.tdwg.org/dwc/terms/ResourceRelationship">http://rs.tdwg.org/dwc/terms/ResourceRelationship</a></td></tr>
     <tr><td>Definition</td><td>A relationship of one rdfs:Resource (<a href="http://www.w3.org/2000/01/rdf-schema#Resource">http://www.w3.org/2000/01/rdf-schema#Resource</a>) to another.</td></tr>
-    <tr><td>Comments</td><td>Resources can be thought of as identifiable records or instances of classes and may include, but need not be limited to dwc:Occurrence, dwc:Organism, dwc:MaterialSample, dwc:Event, dcterms:Location, dwc:GeologicalContext, dwc:Identification, or dwc:Taxon.</td></tr>
+    <tr><td>Comments</td><td>Resources can be thought of as identifiable records or instances of classes and may include, but need not be limited to instances of dwc:Occurrence, dwc:Organism, dwc:MaterialEntity, dwc:Event, dcterms:Location, dwc:GeologicalContext, dwc:Identification, or dwc:Taxon.</td></tr>
-    <tr><td>Examples</td><td>An instance of an Organism is the mother of another instance of an Organism.
-A uniquely identified Occurrence represents the same Occurrence as another uniquely identified Occurrence.
-A MaterialSample is a subsample of another MaterialSample.</td></tr>
+    <tr><td>Examples</td><td><code>an instance of a dwc:Organism is the mother of another instance of a dwc:Organism</code>; <code>a uniquely identified dwc:Occurrence represents the same dwc:Occurrence as another uniquely identified dwc:Occurrence</code>; <code>a dwc:MaterialEntity is a subsample of another dwc:MaterialEntity</code></td></tr>
   </tbody>
 </table>